nickhodge/SharpSimpleNLG/README.md

 * Current release English, with no HTML generation nor NIHLexicon import

 ## How to Use SharpSimpleNLG?
 I have to write some good documentation.
-One day.

 Look at the code in the [Syntax Tutorials Unit Test](https://github.com/nickhodge/SharpSimpleNLG/blob/master/SharpSimpleNLGTests/syntax/TutorialTest.cs).
 All these pass, so it is a good starter.